 Gerst functioned as a kind of symbol at the opening of the conference, which was focused on the task of enhancing the use of satellite data for sustainable development and disaster risk reduction around the globe.

 "The information provided by satellites is more than just colored pictures," said Juan Carlos Villagran de Leon, who heads the Bonn office of the UN-SPIDER program (Space-based Information for Disaster Management and Emergency Response), in an interview with DW.
 "If you are able to process the data that satellites provide, this can be of extremely important use to national, regional and local authorities."

-, for instance, explained Johann-Dietrich Wörner, head of the German Aerospace Center, which contributes to UN-SPIDER from its Earth Observation Center.
+Like in Nepal, for instance, explained Johann-Dietrich Wörner, head of the German Aerospace Center, which contributes to UN-SPIDER from its Earth Observation Center.
 "We were lucky enough to have taken substantial aerial photography of Kathmandu and its surroundings 12 months ago, with an excellent resolution of 10 cm.
 Using these pictures and our satellite imagery of Kathmandu after the earthquake with a resolution of 50 cm, we were able to see the exact extent of the damage, which has helped with rescue efforts and will also contribute to a better understanding of risks for the future in this region and others."

 Satellite imagery and the Pyramids

 Earthquakes are just the beginning when it comes to ways the UN and its partner satellite operators would like to help governments around the globe deal with disasters.
 Villagran de Leon singled out forest fire rescue and prevention as a particular instance in which satellites have been helpful.

 "It's very easy to measure the number of hectares burned with a satellite," he said.
 "If a person has to walk this area - the burnt area - that would be dangerous and would take days or weeks.
 Even with airplanes, it takes much more time to make aerial photography useful compared with imagery from satellites."